 h.
 Complying with the state and local laws and ordinances relating to alcoholic liquors.

 Section 1.
 Qualifications.
 Each alumnus, alumna, and present or former officer, staff, or faculty member of the University of Pennsylvania’s Wharton School, who currently resides and/or works in the Chicago metropolitan areas, Illinois, or neighboring states including Wisconsin, Indiana, and Iowa, shall be eligible for regular membership (“Regular Membership”) in The Wharton Club of Chicago, (the “Club”).
-Any person eligible for Regular Membership may become a Regular Member by completing and submitting to the Vice-President of Membership an application in a form prescribed by such officer, together with the payment of such fees or dues as shall be established by the Board of Directors (the “Board”) in accordance with the Bylaws.
+Any person eligible for Regular Membership may become a Regular Member by completing and submitting an online application in a form prescribed by either the University or the Club’s Board of Directors (the “Board”), together with the payment of such fees or dues as shall be established by the Board in accordance with the Bylaws.
 All Regular Members shall be eligible to vote on matters submitted to a vote of the members, and shall be eligible to serve as a director, officer, or committee member of the Club.

 Section 2.
 Member Contributions.
 All Regular Members shall pay such annual fees or dues as shall be determined by the Board.
 Payment of such fees and dues shall entitle a Regular Member to membership in the Club for the twelve-month period following such payment.
 Only those Regular Members who have paid such fees and dues shall be entitled and eligible to vote on matters submitted to a vote of the members or to serve as a director, officer, or committee member of the Club.